top of page

 • 2 min read

-Religious or spiritual abuse is defined as any teaching or practice that "denies, demeans, or destroys human freedom and dignity through coercion, condemnation, and controlling forms of ideology in the name of God or spiritual progress" (F.S.
+Religious or spiritual abuse is any teaching or practice that “denies, demeans, or destroys human freedom and dignity through coercion, condemnation, and controlling forms of ideology in the name of God or spiritual progress” (F.S.
 Wuellner).
-This form of abuse is deeply damaging, leaving lasting scars that affect a person’s sense of self, trust, and connection to others.
-Even so, healing is possible.
-With the right support, it’s possible to reclaim your sense of self, rebuild trust, and rediscover a spiritual path that brings peace and empowerment.
+This form of spiritual trauma can leave lasting emotional wounds, affecting a person’s sense of self, trust, and connection to others.
+Even so, healing from religious trauma is possible.
+With the right support, individuals can rebuild trust, reconnect with themselves, and rediscover a spiritual path rooted in peace and empowerment.

 Acknowledging Religious and Spiritual Trauma